jiangwenyuan/nuster/README.md

 ## Per-user data

-By using header or cookie in key, you can save per-user data to same endpoint.
+By using header or cookie in key, you can save per-user data to the same endpoint.

 ```
 nuster rule r1 key method.scheme.host.uri.header_userId if { path /mypoint }